pokepark/PokemonQuestBot/README.md

 Finally check the dashboard again and make sure Google Maps Geocoding API and Google Maps Time Zone API are listed as enabled services.

+Set `MAPS_LOOKUP` to true and put the API key in `MAPS_API_KEY` in your config.

 ## Quest sharing

 You can share quests with any chat in Telegram via a share button.

-Sharing quests can be restricted, so only moderators or users or both can be allowed to share a quest.
+Sharing quests can be restricted, so only specific chats/users can be allowed to share a quest - take a look at the permission system!

-Therefore it is possible, via a comma-separated list, to specify the chats the quests can be shared with.
+With a predefined list you can specify the chats which should appear as buttons for sharing quests.

-For the ID of a chat either forward a message from the chat to a bot like @RawDataBot or search the web for another method ;)
+For the ID of a chat either forward a message from the chat to a bot like @RawDataBot, @getidsbot or search the web for another method ;)

-A few examples:
+Example:

-#### Restrict sharing for moderators and users to chats -100111222333 and -100444555666
+#### Predefine sharing to the chats -100111222333 and -100444555666

-`define('SHARE_MODERATORS', false);`

-`define('SHARE_USERS', false);`

 `define('SHARE_CHATS', '-100111222333,-100444555666');`

-#### Allow moderators to share with any chat, restrict sharing for users to chat -100111222333

-`define('SHARE_MODERATORS', true);`

-`define('SHARE_USERS', false);`

-`define('SHARE_CHATS', '-100111222333');`

-To allow quick(er) sharing of quests with a pokemon encounter as reward, the option `SHARE_QUICK` can be used.
-The quests are saved and shared in one step instead two separate steps:

-`define('SHARE_QUICK', '-100111222333');`

 ## Quest creation